chamerling/hubot-twitterstream/README.md

 As defined in the twitterstream.js header you can:

-Subscribe to hashtags (launch command multiple times for multiple tags):
+Subscribe to keywords (launch command multiple times for multiple keywords):

     hubot twitterstream watch github

-List hashtags you subscribed to:
+List keywords you subscribed to:

     hubot twitterstream list

-Clear subscriptions:
+Clear keywords subscriptions:

     hubot twitterstream clear